goshippo/devweek16-shippo-challenge/README.md

 #### Ask us anything!
-Fellow Shippos will be wondering around the hackathon on both Saturday and Sunday wearing their Shippo swag.
+Fellow Shippos will be wondering around the hackathon on both Saturday and Sunday wearing our Shippo swag.

 [insert photo of shan, simon, ali, rohan]